AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/job-aids.md

 ---
-description: Learn how to view and consume job aids in Learning Manager.
+description: Learn how to view and consume job aids in Captivate Prime.
 jcr-language: en_us
 title: Job Aids
 ---